HaikuTeam/animator/QA.md

 I can copy the share link to clipboard using the clipboard icon I can copy the share link using the clipboard icon while an element is selected on stage I can select and copy any of the code snippets
+When I click on the code snippets the text is automatically selected.
 Before the share link is ready, the "not-allowed" cursor is shown over the share link Before the various install options are ready, the "not-allowed" cursor is shown over pending buttons with a progress bar As soon as the share link is ready, the web install options become clickable and show correct info